Uncombable hair syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 hair shaft of the scalp.
 It usually is characterized by silvery-blond or straw-colored hair that is disorderly; stands out from the scalp; and cannot be combed flat.
 It may first become apparent from 3 months of age to 12 years of age.
+Most cases are isolated, but has been described in association with other diseases, such as ectodermal dysplasias, Bork syndrome and Angel-shaped phalangoepiphyseal dysplasia.
 UHS is likely inherited in an autosomal dominant manner with reduced penetrance.
 A responsible gene has not yet been identified.
 The condition often spontaneously regresses in late childhood.Uncombable hair syndrome (UHS) is a rare disorder of the

 Last updated: 2/17/2016

 - Ralph Trüeb.
 Uncombable hair syndrome.
 Orphanet Encyclopedia.
 September 2003; http://www.orpha.net/data/patho/GB/uk-uncombable.pdf.